DevvEmeka/DevvEmeka/README.md

 # 👋 Hi, I'm [Emmanuel]

 Welcome to my GitHub!
 I’m a frontend developer passionate about building intuitive, user-friendly web applications.
-With experience in modern technologies like React, TypeScript, and Tailwind CSS, I strive to deliver scalable and efficient solutions.
+With experience in modern technologies like React, NextJs, NodeJs/ExpressJs, TypeScript, and Tailwind CSS, I strive to deliver scalable and efficient solutions.

 ---